makinacorpus/DbToolsBundle/docs/content/anonymization/command.md

 ### Workflow

-Let's call *another_env* the environment we have besides the production one.
+Let's assume the environment we have besides *production* is called *another_env*.

-1. Run `console db-tools:backup` on your production environment or choose an existing backup with `console db-tools:restore --list`,
+1. Run `console db-tools:backup` on *production* environment or choose an existing backup with `console db-tools:restore --list`,
-2. Securely download your backup file from your *production* to your *another_env* environment,
+2. Securely download your backup file from *production* to *another_env* environment,
-3. Stop services on your *another_env* to ensure no one is using it,
+3. Stop services on *another_env* to ensure no one is using it,
 4. Run `console db-tools:anonymize path/to/your/production/backup` to generate
    a new backup cleaned from its sensitive data,
-5. Restart services on your *another_env*,
+5. Restart services on *another_env*,
 6. Download the anonymized backup from *another_env* to your local machine
 7. Restore the backup with `console db-tools:restore --filename path/to/your/anonymized/backup`